leftfield-geospatial/geedim/README.rst

 .. supp_im_start

 Any EE imagery can be searched, composited and downloaded by ``geedim``.
-Cloud / shadow masking is supported for on the following collections:
+Cloud / shadow masking is supported on the following collections:

 +-------------------+-----------------------+--------------------------+
 | ``geedim`` name   | EE name               | Description              |